 How to download a PDF bank statement

-Fortunately, the majority of banks have made it super-easy to download a PDF (a digital file) of a bank statement straight from your online banking.
+If you’d rather not use Open Banking, you can also download a PDF (a digital file) of a bank statement straight from your online banking.
 This is completely secure and you can send it over to us without touching a single sheet of paper.

 Here’s some quick guides on how to download a PDF bank statement from each of the main banks’ online banking services.
 Just click on the bank’s name and follow the simple instructions: